pixelspark/warp/Docs/docs/pack.md

 In Warp, you can use the 'PACK' function to create a pack:

 ````
-=PACK("foo";"bar";"baz") will return "foo,bar,baz"
+=PACK.VALUES("foo";"bar";"baz") will return "foo,bar,baz"
-=PACK("foo,bar";"baz") will return "foo$0bar,baz"
+=PACK.VALUES("foo,bar";"baz") will return "foo$0bar,baz"
 ````

 ## Extracting values from a pack

-In Warp, you can use square brackets to extract data from a pack.
-This will return the value at the specified index in the pack, or return an invalid value if that index does not exist.
+In Warp, you can use the UNPACK function to unpack a pack into a list.
+After that, you can access elements in the list using square brackets.This will return the value at the specified index in the pack, or return an invalid value if that index does not exist.

 ````
-="foo,bar,baz"[2] will return "bar"
+=UNPACK("foo,bar,baz")[2] will return "bar"
 ````

 ## Key-value pairs